MaryVPie/wheather-dashboard/README.md

 ## About

-weather dashboard using various endpoints from the OpenWeather API Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+This weather dashboard application shows the current and five days weather forecast for various cities.

-Use the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
-Read through the documentation for setup and usage instructions.
-You will use `localStorage` to store any persistent data.
-For more information on how to work with the OpenWeather API, refer to the [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).
+This app runs in the browser and feature dynamically updated HTML and CSS.
+Also, here was used the Moment.js library to work with date.

 ## User Story